 As already mentioned, depression screening may lead to more and more people getting the depression treatment they need.
-Depression treatment can include cognitive behavioral therapy as well as medication, if needed.
+Depression treatment Centers can include cognitive behavioral therapy as well as medication, if needed.
 Often, a combination of psychotherapy, medication, and changes in a person’s lifestyle lead to the best results.
 However, doctors and mental health providers who work together can help ensure that a person is benefitting from the depression treatment they are receiving.

 Experts are recognizing that there are too many people not getting the depression treatment they need.
 This new healthcare guideline may be the answer to saving lives and improving the mental health of Americans.